 Is Vercel secure by default?

 Vercel provides a secure infrastructure with automatic HTTPS, DDoS protection, and isolated builds.
 However, application-level security like headers, environment variable handling, and authentication is your responsibility to configure.
+The platform handles the server; what runs on it is up to you.

 How do I protect API routes on Vercel?